 How to make sense of this?
 By inferring Russia’s combined effects for one of the Tracker’s examples in each of the above five categories.
 Here we go.

-2. Malign finance: the Netherlands Public Prosecution Service announced in September 2018 that ING Bank had reached a settlement regarding money laundering.
+In September 2018, the Netherlands Public Prosecution Service announced that ING Bank had reached a settlement regarding money laundering.
 The instances included bribes made to Gulnara Karimova (daughter of the President of Uzbekistan at the time) by Dutch telecom VEON, owned by Russia’s Alfa Group.
 For this example, I attribute the following intent: Russian telecoms want to gain influence in Uzbekistan to counter China’s One Belt One Road strategy in Central Asia.
 This combined effect of economic (e) Inducement (I) and Persuasion (P) is: e I P.

 What do these combined effects suggest as key strategic questions to answer so we can design an effective counterstrategy?